Bommarillu: Soundtrack

 For the film's music and soundtrack, Raju renewed his previous association (Arya and Bhadra) with Devi Sri Prasad.
 Siddharth sung one of the tracks from this film.
 The film has seven songs composed by Devi Sri Prasad with the lyrics primarily penned by Chandrabose, Ravi Kumar Bhaskarabhatla, Kulasekhar and Sirivennela Sitaramasastri.
-The audio of the film released nationwide on 21 June 2006.
 A repository of Indian songs has recommended the feel-good soundtracks to the audiences.

-Release
+Release and reception

-Bommarillu was released worldwide with 72 prints.
-Owing to the success of the film, the number of reels grew to about hundred.
-It collected a distributors share of 5 crore in its opening week in India.
-Released in six major metros in the United States, the film collected $73,200 (then approximately 0.3 crore) within the first four days of screening.
-A September 2006 survey done in the United States by a popular entertainment portal revealed that the film was watched by an Indian expatriate population of 65,000, which generated a revenue of 3 crore at that time.
-A cumulative gross revenue for the film was reported to be as 25 crore including 3.5 crore from overseas, the largest for any Telugu film at that time.
 This film had given Siddarth stardom in Telugu cinema.

-Reception
+After 18 years, Bommarillu re-released on 21 September 2024.

 Critical reception

-The film received critical acclaim right for the story and the performances.
-One entertainment portal suggests the film to the entire family.
-It goes on to applaud Siddharth, Genelia and Prakash Raj, the three prime actors from the film for their performances.
-Similar reviews were voiced out by other such portals, many of which pointing out no real flaws from the film.

-Hourdose reviewed it by stating "‘Bommarillu’ is a pure example of a director's faith in his script and his screenplay.
-All the wonderful performances of the lead cast and some nice talent from the crew made the film a grand success.
-This film is surely one of the most well-written and innovative films that Tollywood has produced in recent years."
+The film received critical acclaim.
+Jeevi of Idlebrain.com gave the film a rating of 4.5/5.
+B. Anuradha of Nowrunning rated the film 5/5 stars and wrote, "Debutant director Bhaskar, weaving the film around an interesting plot, shows a conspicuous flair for comedy".
+Kishore of the same portal wrote, "'Bommarillu' is like a gentle gust of cool and fresh wind amidst the stench and stale air".

 Controversies

 The film had its own share of controversies.
 A news report showcased the omnipresent piracy in the Telugu film industry by quoting the cheap prices at which the film was being sold.
-The film's lead actor, Siddharth even went on to request the audiences to buy the original audio CD.
 The film's producer, Dil Raju, ensured a special code on each distributed print to track piracy with a warning for copyright violation which would incur a fine or a jail term.

 In April 2007, a case of copyright infringement was filed on the film's producer and director that prompted a court to stall the screening of the film.
 The allegation pointed out that the film was made based on a compilation of short stories that was released in 1997.